sandstorm/boxen-sshuserconfig/README.md

 }

 # another host-entry, but for the system user 'localUser'
-# will be places in .ssh/config and .ssh/config.d/home
+# will be places in .ssh/config and .ssh/config.d/home of localUser
+# this features needs improvement (see ToDo)
 sshuserconfig::host { "home":
 	user = 'localUser',
 	configLines => [